2 Admin and running a workshop 🏫

 • For final session, we asked broader quantitative comments like: I think I learned a lot; I think the instructors communicated clearly; I think there was good alignment between content and delivery.

-• Post-course:
+• Post-workshop:

 2.6.2 About the r3 package